 A Designated Accessible Parking Bay (DAPB), is required to provide access to either the driver or passenger to load and unload mobility aids from a wide range of vehicle sizes, without putting users at risk of being injured by passing traffic.

 The following are only a few of the key areas which may present some access issues.

 - Visible and legible signage / displaying the Access Sign

 - Marking / dimensions / layout / location

 - Surface of DAPB / Accessible Path of Travel (CAPT)

 - Abuse / unauthorised parking without a permit

 - Kerb-ramp / access to CAPT or entrance

-You can also read the information below the form to find out more about Accessible Parking Bays and the organizations that you can contact to apply for registered Parking Signs, as well as the companies and organisations that provide Universal Design & Access services in South Africa.
+You can also read the information below to find out more about Accessible Parking Bays and the organizations that you can contact to apply for registered Parking Signs, as well as the companies and organisations that provide Universal Design & Access services in South Africa.

-Disabled Parking Disks
+Accessible Parking Disks